Well-being of Future Generations (Wales) Act 2015

 How acting to prevent problems occurring or getting worse may help public bodies meet their objectives

-The Act establishes Public Services Boards in each Local Authority area.
+The Act also establishes Public Services Boards in each Local Authority area.
 They are required to assess the state of well-being locally, set objectives and produce a plan designed to improve economic, social, environmental and cultural well-being in their local area, maximising their contribution to the well-being goals.

 As well as auditing the accounts of Welsh public bodies, the Auditor General undertakes examinations of the extent to which public bodies have applied the sustainable development principle when setting and pursuing well-being objectives.
 In 2020, he published his first report that includes progress of using the five ways of working to set well-being objectives which you can read here.